*Updated: August 21, 2019*

-In its quest to develop new successful proprietary games for casinos, Shufflemaster had one of its biggest hits when it secured the rights to Three Card Poker in 2002.
-There was then an obvious opening in the market for a four card game so Shufflemaster executive Roger Snow rushed to fill it.
-Many Americans love traditional poker and it was clear that there was still demand for even more variations of it.
+In its quest to develop new successful proprietary games for casinos, Shuffle Master stumbled upon one of its biggest hits when it secured rights to Three Card Poker in 2002.
+There was still an obvious opening in the market for a four card version so Shuffle Master executive Roger Snow rushed to change that.
+Many Americans love traditional poker and there was clearly demand for other variations.

-Almost every gambling website in the world has 3 Card Poker (or Tri Card Poker) so there’s really no reason they shouldn’t have this version as well.
-We hope that this changes very soon and a software company releases a version of the game.
+Almost every gambling website globally has the three card variety (or Tri Card Poker) – why shouldn’t they have the one with four?
+We hope that this changes soon and a software company releases something to fill the market gap.

-Four Card Poker is played against the dealer and not other players at the table.
-Two initial bets are available, the ante bet which is the play against the dealer, and a side bet that the player will be dealt a hand at least “Aces Up”, which is explained in detail below.
+Four Card Poker is played against the dealer instead of other individuals at the table.
+Two initial bets are available, the ante which is against the House and a side wager for hands of “Aces Up”, explained in detail below.

 - Four of a Kind